charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Map of listings](assets/figures/calendar/calendar-price-evolution-geneva.png)
 ![Map of listings](assets/figures/calendar/calendar-price-evolution-zurich.png)

-From these we gain a lot of insight, notably that price predictions in May 2020 are lower than those made pre-pandemic in almost all categories.
-Most drastically, the 13th of March had a very important drop in prices in Geneva.
-We see also the impact on prices from holidays such as Easter and New Year, with significant peaks.
+Price predictions in May 2020 are lower than those made pre-pandemic in almost all categories.
+More drastically, the 13th of March had a very important drop in prices in Geneva.
+We see also the impact on prices from holidays such as Easter and New Year.

 #### Reviews